robbydyer/rgb-led-matrix-sports-premium/README.md

   - Indy Car
   - NASCAR
   - NASCAR Truck Series
+- Audio Spectrum Vizualizer - Hook up a USB microphone to your Pi to use it
+- Custom Text Board - Show whatever text you want, in colors of your choosing.
 - Google Calendar
 - Player Stats boards- currently supports MLB and NHL.
 - Image Board: Takes a list of directories containg images and displays them.
 Works with GIF's too!